-With a population of almost 92 million in 2015, Vietnam is the eighth-most-populous Asian country and ranks 14th worldwide.
+With a population just over 92 million in 2015, Vietnam is the eighth-most-populous Asian country and ranks 15th worldwide.
 Vietnam is located on the eastern Indochina Peninsula and covers a total area of 331,210 km2 (comparable to Germany e.g.).
 Until today, agriculture has been a key contributor to the overall economy, in which the flat and fertile river deltas such as the Red River Delta in the North and the Mekong River Delta in southern Vietnam play an important role.
 With a coastline of 3,444 km in length it should not be a surprise that fishery has been an important source of food and income throughout history.
 Likewise, the aquaculture sector, which is dominated by brackish water and freshwater production systems, is said to have a long historic tradition.
 While it mostly contributed to subsistence farming in the past, aquaculture has become an important part of the national economy since its commercial orientation as part of the Blue Revolution in the 1990s.
 In 2014, Vietnam became the third major seafood exporter, overtaking Thailand as the leading southeast Asian exporter.
 Its key aquaculture sectors include pangasius, shrimp, tilapia and increasingly also bivalves and marine fishes such as cobia, seabass and grouper.

 Zoom in on the map to see the factories which have a profile in the STIP supplier database and access their company profiles.
 To have full access to our supplier database you can sign up for only €690.